The arts start here!

 The world-class Center for Dance and Theatre at Guzzetta Hall is home to the UA School of Dance, Theatre, and Arts Administration.
 The center features seven technology-enhanced dance studios, including the Francia Holliday Albrecht Dance Performance Studio, a design and lighting studio, scene and costume shops; trainer and physiotherapy facilities; locker rooms; and technology-enhanced classrooms.

 The original portion of Guzzetta Hall, built in 1976, is home to the UA School of Music.
 Guzzetta Recital Hall is a 250-seat concert venue presenting more than 300 music performances a year, including the Kulas Concert Series, operas, musicals, recitals, and more.

 A professional-quality recording studio and a Music Computer Center are also in Guzzetta Hall.

 Sandefur Theatre in Guzzetta Hall is a flexible black-box theatre seating up to 125 patrons.
 Varian Theatre is a black-box studio space for classes as well as the performance of experimental plays and intimate work.

 The Paul A. Daum Theatre is a 250-seat proscenium space in Kolbe Hall.
-Plays, musicals, lectures, and other events are presented in Daum Theatre.
+Plays, musicals, dance performances, lectures, and more are presented there.